lexkoro/GameTTS/README.md

 ## License and Disclaimer

-The released models are made available for non-commercial use only, under the terms of the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
-You can find details at: https://creativecommons.org/licenses/by-nc/4.0/legalcode
+The released models are made available for non-commercial use only under the terms of the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
+For details, see: https://creativecommons.org/licenses/by-nc/4.0/legalcode